the-red-feather/thesis/P1/thesis-context-definition.md

 > JF: most of these are design decision questions.
 Don't know if that is a good or bad thing

-- A : Technical Aspect
+- A : Technical Aspects
   - How to use wasm to compile an existing geoprocessing library?
     - and to make it ready for web usage
   - When is `javascript` faster, and when is `WebAssembly` faster?